25 Bible Verses About Managing Your Finances

 “Instruct those who are rich in this present world not to be conceited or to fix their hope on the uncertainty of riches, but on God, who richly supplies us with all things to enjoy.
 Instruct them to do good, to be rich in good works, to be generous and ready to share, storing up for themselves the treasure of a good foundation for the future, so that they may take hold of that which is life indeed.”

 How to Trust God in Times of Financial Need

 In the Bible, there are many accounts of God providing for those in need.
 We see God provide food for Israel in the wilderness, for Elijah during a drought, for Samaria during a time of famine.
 We also see God providing money, healing, comfort, and protection.
 In times of need, we aren’t promised that God will give us wealth and riches.
-But we see in the verses below that God will supply the needs of his people.
+But we see in these bible verses about managing finances that God will supply the needs of his people.

 23. God will supply all your needs (Philippians 4:19)